 In addition to the use of very wide loop BWs, the use of unity closed-loop (CL) gain along with only internal (within any relevant PLL) multiplication also assists in achieving low phase noise.
-The technique is applied here to an example synthesizer (Fig. 1) that's a single-loop (thereby having only one relevant PLL, simplifying the situation), Type 2 - 2nd Order system with a 1st Order active proportional-integral (PI) loop filter, which is used as a local oscillator in an actual working and fielded high-performance receiver.
+The technique is applied here to an example synthesizer (see figures) that's a single-loop (thereby having only one relevant PLL, simplifying the situation), Type 2 - 2nd Order system with a 1st Order active proportional-integral (PI) loop filter, which is used as a local oscillator in an actual working and fielded highperformance receiver.

-This topology is widely used, so the technique has broad applicability.
+The 1st order PI active loop filter is widely used, so the technique has broad applicability.
 It can also be applied to PLLs using other topologies with appropriate modifications.
-The example synthesizer is based on analog hardware because of the highfrequency loop dynamics involved, rather than digital (or computed) hardware/software approaches, which are limited by present-day computing speeds.
+The example synthesizer is based on analog hardware because of the high-frequency loop dynamics involved, rather than digital (or computed) hardware/software approaches, which are limited by present-day computing speeds.

-1. Block diagram of the synthesizer single-loop PLL section showing key components (most importantly, the 1st Order dual-path active PI loop filter).
+Block diagram of the synthesizer single-loop PLL section showing key components (most importantly, the 1st Order dual-path active PI loop filter).